hollanbm/arrSearcher/README.md

 # seriesSearch
-python app for interacting with sonar api v3
+quick python script for automating some API calls using [aiopyarr](https://github.com/tkdrob/aiopyarr)

 Mainly just wanted to experiment with poetry and pydantic.
-This seemed like a good oppurtunity to try something new